 If a more careful, caring and considerate governing style takes root in Hong Kong, perhaps that will be the lasting legacy of these protests.

 You can visit the Google Photos gallery (photos.app.goo.gl/DzJy8gM8oKy6XAcXA) album where there are more than 200 images (including the ones on this page) at a resolution of 2048 x 1035.
 This gallery is not yet up to date.
 You can also view a gallery of 554 black-and-white photos on Flickr: HK Pro-democracy protests 2014

 A couple of people have mentioned that I should not show people’s faces in the pictures.
-However, all the photos in these albums only show people attending a protest (Freedom of Assembly is allowed in Hong Kong) and the protest is only in support of increased democracy (a principle allowed in the Basic Law).
+However, all the photos in these albums only show people attending a protest (Freedom of assembly is normally enjoyed in Hong Kong) and the protest is only in support of increased democracy (a principle enshrined in the Basic Law).
 Bear in mind that the aim of the photo gallery is to present a more human side to the protests.
 Simply having photos of anonymous masked protesters will not achieve that aim.